29 and come forth—those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.

 The resurrection of condemnation will occur at the end of the Millennium (Re 20:11-15).
 The lives of these people attest to their state of being lost eternally.

 There are two resurrections: to life and to judgment.

 There is only one reason why people are lost eternally—they reject the sacrifice of God’s Son for their salvation (Jn 3:36).

-The dead are raised in sequence (1 Co 15:22-24).
+The dead will be raised in sequence (1 Co 15:22-24).
 There is an “order” to the resurrection of people.
-There will be a resurrection then “after that” another resurrection.
-The believer will first be raised at the Rapture (1 Th 4:16) then the Old Testament and Tribulation saints at the end of the Tribulation (Re 20:4).
+There will be a resurrection, and then “after that” another resurrection.
+First, believers will be raised at the Rapture (1 Th 4:16) and then the Old Testament and Tribulation saints at the end of the Tribulation (Re 20:4).

-Revelation 20 indicates that there will be 1000 years between the Rapture and the Great White Throne judgment.
-The first resurrection is that of those who believed in Christ.
+Revelation 20 indicates that there will be 1,000 years between the Rapture and the Great White Throne judgment.
+The first resurrection is of those who believed in Christ.
 The second resurrection includes anyone who died as an unbeliever.

 God completely bypasses judgment for the believer because Jesus took our penalty for sin.
 He paid the price for our sin.
 There is no charge against the believer whereby he can be judged (Ro 8:33-34).